Nathan Phillips (activist): Activism

 By 1999, Phillips was working to create a foster care system run by American Indians for Native children to help them gain an appreciation for their heritage: "I don't want our children to think that prison is the only place for them to go."

 The New York Times identified Phillips as a former director of the Native Youth Alliance, a group aiming to uphold traditional culture and spiritual ways for future Native Americans, and reported that he leads an annual ceremony honoring Native American war veterans in Arlington National Cemetery.

 The Guardian called him "a well-known Native American activist who was among those leading the Standing Rock protests in 2016 and 2017 against the construction of an oil pipeline in North Dakota".
 Phillips was among the last of the protesters when law enforcement evicted the camps and effectively ended the protests, which he characterized as "a prayer ..., a commitment to stand for our youth, for our children, for nature and for myself, standing for my nation."

 In 2015, Phillips alleged a group of students from Eastern Michigan University harassed him.
+(Note: According to an April 22, 2015, WJBK news report by Dave Spencer, Phillips filed a report of racial harassment with Eastern Michigan University campus police against 30 to 40 students who "referred to themselves as the Hurons, the former mascot at EMU", while dressed as Native Americans for an American Indian theme party.
+He was "bombarded with racial slurs", and one of the students threw a beer can at him.)
 A January 2019 article in The Washington Post described Phillips as "a veteran in the indigenous rights movement".

 A January 2019 article in Indian Country Today described Phillips as a "keeper of a sacred pipe".